MarcosNapolitano/markdown_wiki/README.md

 ## Docs

 All logic contained in `Views.py` in the `encyclopedia` folder.
-The actual code is pretty simple and it's commented enought to fully understand what is going on.
+The actual code is pretty simple and it's commented enough to fully understand what is going on.

 ## Final Notes